 The NRS paddle is a durable shoe that can be used for cool water as it has great heat retention.

-This makes these kayaking shoes excellent for all-around use in most kayaking conditions.
+But this makes these kayaking shoes excellent for all-around use in most kayaking and paddle boarding conditions.

 The snug top will keep sand and rocks out of your kayaking shoes while portaging [R] and will not accidentally snag on anything when getting in and out of the cockpit.